amarokdevs/fgg-titan-68-turbo-english-user-manual/README.md

-# FGG Madlions Titan 68 Turbo – English Manual
+# FGG Madlions Titan 68 Turbo – English  User Manual

 This repository provides a complete and accurate English manual for the Titan 68 Turbo keyboard.